 In the HDP-HMM model, there are several parameters that must be adjusted among them the truncation level for the number of states (Kz), and the truncation level for the number of mixtures (Ks) per state are more important.
 Kz and Ks should be set to be larger than the expected number of states and number of mixtures per state.
 Computational complexity increases linearly with the size of the training data, but quadratically with Kz and Ks.

 To measure the performance of the segmentation we followed the approach used in [9] with a tolerance window of 20 ms. In this approach, the discovered boundaries of the segments are compared to the manually segmented reference boundaries.
 The number of co-occurrences of segments boundaries and phoneme boundaries is called recall.
 The percent of declared boundaries that coincides with phoneme boundaries is called precision.
-A single number score, named F-score, encapsulates these:
+A single numeric score that represents the combination of these two is referred to as the F-score.
+It is defined as:

-.
+,

-A comparison of HDP-HMM to other state of the art systems is shown in Table 1.[9]
+and can be interpreted as a weighted average of precision and recall.
+A comparison of HDP-HMM to other state of the art systems is shown in Table 1.
+The first row represents a system that performs unsupervised segmentation with no prior information about number of segments for each utterance.
+The second row represents a system that implements a semi-supervised approach.
+The third row provides results for a recently proposed nonparametric Bayesian approach [9].
 HDP-HMM performs particularly well on recall, which implies that it is finding boundaries that better match the reference phoneme boundaries.
+The improvement in recall is over 11%.
 The precision is lower, however, which means there are slightly more false alarms.
 This is not unexpected since its determination of acoustic units is driven by the complexity of the data.
+Here we did not count segments which existed inside phoneme boundaries as false alarms since they can be merged with neighboring segments without violating phoneme boundaries, and these segments do not change the overall results significantly.

 Another approach to measure the quality of the segments is to measure the similarity of segments with the same identity.
 A similarity score, S, can be defined as: